-Fulbright Visiting Scholar Program – The Embassy of the United States of America in Montenegro is now accepting applications for the Fall 2019 Semester (1st semester of 2019-20 academic year) or Spring 2020 Semester (2nd semester of 2019-20 academic year).
+Fulbright Visiting Scholar Program – The Embassy of the United States of America in Montenegro is no longer accepting applications for the Academic Year 2024-2025.
 The Embassy awards grants to scholars, artists and professionals to lecture and/or conduct postdoctoral research at U.S. institutions.
 Fellowships are generally awarded for one semester at a university in the United States.
 Participants are chosen for their leadership potential—with the opportunity to observe each other’s political, economic and cultural institutions, exchange ideas and embark on joint ventures of importance to the general welfare of the world’s inhabitants.

 Outstanding candidates are those who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. university, and who are willing to share their experience and knowledge after returning to Montenegro.
 Priority is given to candidates who have not previously received a U.S. Government grant to travel to the U.S.